eibay/wdi/w03/d04/Classwork/afternoon_lab.md

 ##Week03-Day04
 ---
 ###Hogwarts Registrar
+- **Objectives**:
+  - Increase familiarity with Sinatra
+  - Work with sending multiple parameters in our POST requests and being able to handle them on the server
+  - Writing more and more complex Ruby logic on our server
 - **GOAL**: To create a student registration application for the Hogwarts Registrar's Office
 - **SPEC**:
   - Create a page at the route `/students/new` with a form so students can register